Watch the Weather

 In winter be prepared for winter conditions because the likelihood is that rain will fall as sleet or snow when the temperature falls below 5 °C and snow tends to be lying Snowdon’s summit for an average of 30 days a year.
 Snow falls several times each winter in inland areas.

-If you are unsure as to how to prepare for winter conditions then register on a winter skills course or go on a guided walk – this way you will gain the skills and guidance you need to explore Wales in winter comfortably and safely!
+Outdoor adventures in winter can be challenging and require good preparation.
+Find out more about how to prepare for winter conditions here.
+If you think conditions are beyond your ability then register on a winter skills course or go on a guided walk – this way you will gain the skills and guidance you need to explore Wales in winter comfortably and safely!

 Brushing up on your first aid skills is time well spent!
 St John Cymru Wales run FREE First Aid Awareness Courses in Wales.